epklein/epklein.github.io/_posts/2024Q1/2024-01-24-reasons-people-get-laid-off.md

 >
 > Employees must realize their manager’s perception means everything.
 So even if you think you’re doing a great job, if your manager doesn’t agree, you could be deemed a poor performer and be on the chopping block.

-I believe this one is particularly relevant for software engineering roles, as it accounts for many terminations I've observed in the tech industry's post-pandemic layoffs.
+This one is particularly relevant for software engineering roles, as it accounts for many terminations I've observed in the tech industry's post-pandemic layoffs.
 It appears to be the primary criterion used by senior leadership.

 I've witnessed competent engineers who had one performance cycle rated 'below expectations' being selected for layoffs.
 Under normal circumstances, these individuals might have been placed on a Performance Improvement Plan (PIP) and given a chance to improve.